JohnCGriffin/merkatilo_py3/docs/index.rst

 Python3 Implementation of Merkatilo
 ===================================

-After having creating a considerable amount of very fast, complete, and huge technical analysis tools in C++/Python hybrids, I aimed for simplicity and minimalism.
-Thus, the merkatilo
-libraries are
-my most-used subset of functionality in single language implementations.
+The merkatilo time-series library implementations address my personal financial computing research requirements.
-This is the Python3 (3.5+) implementation.
+This is the Python3 implementation.

+The purpose of this library is financial computing research and education, not trading with material funds at risk.
+Use it accordingly.

 Library code resides at `Github <https://github.com/JohnCGriffin/merkatilo_py3>`_ under MIT licensing.
+Corrections, improvements, or other comments are welcome.
+Please include merkatilo in the subject line.

 John Griffin, griffinish at gmail